ScotMarPhys/ScotMarPhys.OSNAP-Mooring-Processing.io/index.md

 # Data products

-Gridded mooring data is availabe for download on the SAMS [THREDDS](https://thredds.sams.ac.uk/thredds/catalog/catalog.html) server [here](https://thredds.sams.ac.uk/thredds/catalog/lewysd/catalog.html)
+Data are availabe for download on the SAMS [THREDDS](https://thredds.sams.ac.uk/thredds/catalog/catalog.html) server [here](https://thredds.sams.ac.uk/thredds/catalog/lewysd/catalog.html)

+## 1. Mooring data

 T_S_gridded.nc is composed of conservative temperature, absolute salinity, and velocity data from either the western or eastern boundary mapped on to a regular depth and time grid.
 Data from the eastern boundary (e.g. TG_EAST, SG_EAST) is from a single mooring array east of the Rockall Trough.
 The western boundary data (e.g. TG_WEST,SG_WEST) comes as a merged profile from two mooring arrays west of the Rockall trough for temperature and salinity, and individual moored profiles for the velocity data (e.g. U_WEST_1,U_WEST_2).